Sun forecast for Bowman — 3 ways to hit it head-on - NewsBreak

 Sun forecast for Bowman — 3 ways to hit it head-on

-(BOWMAN, ND) The forecast is calling for sun today in Bowman.
-Here are three ideas for how to make the most of it, along with a four-day forecast.
+(BOWMAN, ND) A sunny Saturday is here for Bowman, but if you haven’t got any ideas for taking advantage of it, don’t worry, we’ve got you covered.
+Check out these ideas along with a four-day forecast.

 Try a new hobby: Let’s face it — starting a new hobby can be frustrating at times, even hard, and that can be a disincentive to getting out of our comfort zones.
 There aren’t many better ways to bust through that barrier than knowing that at least you’ll be warm and comfortable while you take a shot at rollerblading, bouldering, or whatever your next pursuit may be.